jacksight/xina520_official_jailbreak/MESSAGE FROM XINA.md

 - Tweak injection
 - and etc.

-# **Updating and Error Fixing**

-If your jailbreak is damaged in any way possible, you can restart your phone, turn on the "rebuild jailbreak environment" toggle, and then press "openJailbreak" to re-jailbreak.

-If you encounter a Sileo 522 error, you can try clearing Sileo's cache to fix it.
-If it's still erroring however, try resetting your iPhone/iPad settings.

 # **Supported development environments**

 XinaA15 is currently compatible with all of the development environments you currently use.